top of page

 Most multivitamins combine whole foods with synthetic or naturally derived nutrients.
 For truly whole food nutrition, the best sources are real foods (organic produce, meats) or single-ingredient supplements.

-Naturally Derived Vitamins
+Naturally Derived

 Naturally derived nutrients come from sources like plants, vegetables, fruits, or animal products, but are processed to isolate a specific vitamin or mineral in a consistent, concentrated dose.
 For example, vitamin A can be made from beta-ionone in lemongrass.
 While the nutrient’s origin is natural, the food matrix is removed, leaving a purified form.